 The conditions under a ‘community corrections order’ can be later changed by adding or removing conditions.
 An application to do this can be made to the court by either the community correction officer or the offender.

-Can The Conditions of a Community Corrections Order be Suspended?
+Can The Conditions of a Community Correction Order be Suspended?

 Please call our office if you have any questions arising from the new sentencing laws in NSW.
 Our criminal lawyers appear in all courts.